Survival (manhwa): Anime

 An original net animation produced by Toei Animation was released online on March 28, 2019.
 Two anime films by Toei Animation and Gallop titled respectively Jintai no Survival! and Shinkai no Survival! were released between July 31, 2020, and August 13, 2021.

 An anime television series adaptation was announced on February 16, 2024.
 The series is produced by NHK, NHK Enterprises and Toei Animation, animated by Gallop, and directed by Masahiro Hosoda, with Isao Murayama writing scripts, Gil Bo Noh designing the characters, and Kei Yoshikawa composing the music.
 It aired from October 6, 2024 to March 16, 2025 on NHK Educational TV.
-A second season premiered on October 4, 2025 on the same television network.
+A second season aired from October 4, 2025 to March 14, 2026 on the same television network.

 Jme TV is currently streaming the anime series alongside the first film in North America.